The Cheapest Auto Insurance in Denver in 2025

 While we make money through partnerships with some of the brands we discuss in our articles, our editorial team operates 100% independently, and these partners never influence or affect the topics, reviews, ratings, or recommendations we provide.
 We never guarantee favorable reviews or mentions in exchange for compensation from any brands or partners, and we uphold strict editorial standards to ensure our content is always independent, truthful, and unbiased.

-State Farm, USAA, and American Family are just a few of the auto insurers offering Denver drivers affordable rates.
+State Farm, Mile Auto, and Sun Coast are just a few of the auto insurers offering Denver drivers affordable rates.
 In this guide, we’ll explore the cheapest coverage options and give you some strategies for saving on car insurance in the Mile High City.

 • Colorado requires 25/50/15 in minimum-liability coverage.